Lavshyak/Extensions.DependencyInjection.ApplicationInitializers/README.md

 await app.RunAsync();
 ```

-It uses Microsoft's DI, so sulution guarantee that the order of execution is the same as the order of addition
+It uses Microsoft's DI, so solution guarantee that the order of execution is the same as the order of addition